-Initiative 2(c): Support the needs of Innovista and other emerging research initiatives.
-Action Plans: Remain aligned with Offices of Research, Provost, President, and Director of Innovista Partnerships.
+Initiative 2(c): Support the needs of Innovista, the Center for Digital Humanities and other emerging research initiatives such as those housed at SCRA.

+Action Plans: Remain aligned with Offices of Research, Provost, President, and leaders of key research initiatives.